How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 • common drainage wells;

-• a collector with a check valve (from here the water is discharged into the ground or a reservoir).
+• a collector with a check valve (from here the water is discharged into the ground or reservoir).

 How to choose pipes